ogz00/HibenateJPA-BeginnerToAdvanced-Trainings/README.md

 # HibenateJPA-BeginnerToAdvanced-Trainings

---In this project you can learn *JPA* spesifications *Hibernate ORM* implementations.
+--In this project you can learn *JPA* with spesifications *Hibernate* implementations.